lxkearns-evcc/CS141-Final-Project/README.md

 ## 🌍 Overview

 This tool provides a personalized, menu-driven experience.
-As you navigate through the app, it tracks your profile, including your carbon footprint, your score on the climate equity quiz, and the conservation groups you have chosen to "join."
+As you navigate through the app, it tracks your profile, including your carbon footprint, your score on the climate equity quiz, and the conservation groups you have chosen to "join.".
+It runs as a command line app through the shell.

 ## ✨ Features